-Natural vs Chemical
+Natural vs. Chemical

 In this world where natural and organic are not only a trend but have almost become a social norm, the temptation is great to only seek more natural options.

-Bakuchiol or Babchi oil?
+Bakuchiol or Babchi Oil?

 Indeed, Bakuchiol is a highly purified active ingredient coming from the plant psoralea corylifolia, commonly called babchi.
-But lately, we saw multiple blogs, articles and Youtube videos recommending to directly use babchi oil or crushed babchi seeds in “do-it-yourself products”.or (Home-made recipes)
+But lately, we saw multiple blogs, articles and Youtube videos recommending to directly use babchi oil or crushed babchi seeds in “do-it-yourself products” or homemade recipes.

-Well, claiming babchi seeds as natural, is a fact.
+Well, claiming babchi seeds as natural is a fact.
 Is it safe for your skin?
 Clearly not!

 The assay revealed Bakuchiol concentrations between 1.6% to 12.1%.
-In terms of efficacy, you would need quite a lot of Babchi oil to obtain the same efficacy as pure Bakuchiol at 1% in a cream.
+In terms of efficacy, you would need quite a lot of Babchi oil to obtain the same efficacy as pure Bakuchiol at 1% in cream.

 But the biggest concern is the amount of Psoralenes and Isopsoralenes ranging from 989 to 4,768 ppm.

 Psoralens are naturally found in babchi seeds, but they are highly phototoxic for the skin.
-The latest Scientific Committee On Consumer Safety (SCCS), a European Committee that assesses health and safety risk for cosmetics, published an Opinion in 2005 that limits the amount of psoralens up to 1 ppm in a final product.
+The latest Scientific Committee On Consumer Safety (SCCS), a European Committee that assesses health and safety risk for cosmetics, published an Opinion in 2005 that limits the number of psoralens up to 1 ppm in a final product.
 In addition, 2 references revealed high concentrations of residual solvents such as hexane used for the extraction process (1900 ppm and 2235 ppm).

-Using a non-standardized crude oil containing such by-products, or unknown phytochemicals can have deleterious effects and should not be recommended as a “more natural alternative” to pure Bakuchiol.
+Using a non-standardized crude oil containing such by-products or unknown phytochemicals can have deleterious effects and should not be recommended as a “more natural alternative” to pure Bakuchiol.